 Strategy Development: AIP-PRISMA has already prepared strategy documents for the programme and these do not need to be recreated.
-The first, is a strategy/planning document - the Summary Design Document - while the second is a Gender Inclusion Strategy.
+The first, is a strategy/planning document - the Summary Design Document - while the second is a Gender inclusion Strategy.
 These two strategy documents are resources for programme staff.
 The steps outlined in this guide will be more meaningful and efforts more successful if the strategy documents are reviewed and considered in the following project life cycle steps.

-Selecting Sub-Sectors for Programming: AIP-PRISMA has carried out its sub-sector selection process.
+Selecting Sub-Sectors for Programming: AIP-Rural has carried out its sub-sector selection process.
 Sub-sector selection was based on growth potential of the sub-sector and projected benefit to target populations - that is, smallholder farming households.
-Although specific gender analysis was not carried out in the original selection of sub-sectors, given that women are highly engaged in most agricultural sub-sectors in Indonesia, there is scope for gender inclusion and women's empowerment across AIP-PRISMA's suite of sub-sectors.
+Although specific gender analysis was not carried out in the original selection of sub-sectors, given that women are highly engaged in most agricultural sub-sectors in Indonesia, there is scope for gender inclusion and women's empowerment across AIP-Rural's suite of sub-sectors.

-Tool for Strategy/Selection of Sub-Sectors
+Tool for Strategy/Selection of Sub-Sectors:

-A tool that has been recently developed and included in the new WEAMS framework is "Relevancy, Opportunity, and Feasibility" tool that is based on M4P theory and included in the Tools Annex as:
+A tool that has been recently developed and included in the new WEAMS framework is "Relevancy, Opportunity, Feasibility" tool that is based on M4P theory and included in the Tools Annex as:

-Tool 1: Relevance, Opportunity, Feasibility for Sub-Sector Selection
+✓ Tool 1: Relevancy, Opportunity and Feasibility.

-TIP FOR USERS: Reference the strategy documents for effectiveness of programming
+TIP FOR USERS: Reference the strategy documents to be effective